 With pop culture's embrace of the curative benefits of unplugging and #optingoutside, more and more city dwellers are escaping to the backcountry.
 As the crowds increase, so does our impact.
 But a little knowledge can go a long way to reducing our footprint and preserving the outdoor spaces we love.
 It isn't our goal to make every reader a forest ranger; we simply hope to help demystify backcountry best practices, provide simple routines for everyday needs, and answer those most basic questions like, "How DO you poop in the woods?"

 Julia Renn, Sylvan Pooper

-By backpacking with and reading articles by people much smarter than me, I've learned a thing or two that I’d like to share with fellow explorers who may, from time to time, find themselves a little lost.
+Hopefully my experiences have taught me a thing or two that can be helpful to fellow explorers who may, from time to time, find themselves a little lost.